-The Government Communication Service (GCS) delivers strategic, audience-led campaigns and sets world-class standards for implementation and delivery.
+The Government Communication Service (GCS) delivers strategic, audience-led media-activity and sets world-class standards for implementation and delivery.
 Through these campaigns, communications professionals play a key role across government in:

-- changing behaviour by encouraging people to lead healthy, safer live
+- changing behaviour by encouraging people to lead healthy, safer lives

 - ensuring operational effectiveness of government by informing people about public services